quattor/quattor.github.com/_other/SCDB-installation.md

 redirect_from: /documentation/2015/03/25/SCDB-installation.html
 ---

+**Note: SCDB, the second generation of Quattor databases, is now deprecated in favor of [Aquilon][aquilon_intro] which provides more flexible workflows and an improved
+scalability..
+As SCDB is still used as some sites, the information here is kept for reference but if you are a new Quattor user, condider using Aquilon rather than SCDB.**

 This page contains a step-by-step installation guide for Quattor SCDB, the second generation of Quattor configuration database, and its associated deployment tools.
 It also contains some instructions to troubleshoot SCDB issues, in particular failure to deploy changes.

-***SCDB is now considered a legacy configuration database.
-If you start a new site you are encouraged to look at [Aquilon](/documentation/2012/10/31/install-aquilon.html), the new configuration database, that provides more flexible workflows and an improved scalability.***

 SCDB relies on several underlying services not specific to Quattor, like Apache, Subversion, DHCP, TFTP.
 Installing SCDB involves installing these services and configure them for Quattor use.
 As these services can be used for